 - If you’re on call for at least 8 hours of a statutory holiday, you are allowed one additional post-call day with the caveat that it has to be taken during the rotation the stat occurred.
 Emergency Dept shifts on stat days do not count as you’re not “on call”.

-- For anticipated leaves, a Request for Leave of Absence form must be completed and submitted to Tara Petrychko, Clerkship Administrator.
+- For anticipated leaves, fill in UGME’s absence form.
 It must be submitted at least 6 weeks in advance and supporting documentation must be included.
 Requests for leave are not automatically granted so do not make travel arrangements without getting approval first.

 - If you do have an absence approved from the clerkship director and program, it is your responsibility to let your service know.
 Good practice is to let them know in advance and a reminder the day before your LOA starts.
 The chief residents making your call schedule may not always be informed/aware of your LOA.
 On some services, the chief resident will ask you in advance if you have any specific dates that you’d like off.
 Let them know at this time.
 As mentioned earlier, if a call shift has been scheduled it is best to find a student/resident on the service to switch with.

 - For shorter anticipated absences (e.g. a doctor’s appointment or other personal meeting), an official LOA is not required.
 Simply speak with your supervisor and then email the administrative assistant of the affected rotation to coordinate.
 Recurring appointments may require completion of the LOA form, however.